-Notan drawings were originally created by making use of a brush or brush-pen and ink.
-The measure of water you then add changes the intensity of the pigment.
-The brush pen can give you a variety of marks, so by using a fine tip, you can draw more detail, while a thicker brush pen helps to prevent you from adding too much detail to the drawing.
+Notan drawings were originally created using a brush, brush pen, and ink.
+The measure of water you add changes the intensity of the pigment.
+A brush pen can give you a variety of marks, so by using a fine tip, you can draw more detail, while a thicker brush pen can help you cover more surface area and assist you with abstract works.

 Illustration from The Oölogist for Students of Birds, their Nests, and Eggs (1900) by Frank H. Lattin; Internet Archive Book Images, No restrictions, via Wikimedia Commons

 If you are a beginner, it may be difficult at first to decide which part you need to leave white and which part needs to remain black.
 In a Notan study, it helps to first use a photograph, where it is easier to see the difference between dark and light.
 As you improve, you will notice it gets easier to see the contrast in the image.
 To begin, try to spot the darkest section that you can see and draw those first.
 Then, when you get to the tricky mid-values, it is easier to see if you should join the black and leave the white.

 It is common for many artists to jump straight into the painting and then work out the details as they go, however, it is always best to plan the painting before you begin.

 This is where the drawing of a Notan study becomes useful, as you are not concerned about details, rather you are establishing the more important elements.
 The three Japanese Notan studies or value studies can become very helpful in guiding you to create a powerful and convincing composition.
 By simply examining any scene with the simple values of Notan makes it obvious what will work and enhance your painting.